openmcp-project/docs/docs/about/design/service-provider-design.md

 ### Multicluster Execution Model

 Multi-cluster functionality for `ServiceProvider` is a design goal for future iterations and might get integrated into `service-provider-runtime`.
-This would enable service deployment on shared `WorkloadCluster`.
+This would generally enable to run any `DomainService` on shared `WorkloadCluster`.

 An approach could be to sync API objects between `API` and `RUN` clusters as a feature of service-provider-runtime.